SCM-NV/qmflows/jupyterNotebooks/tutorial.rst

 -------------

 The next component to carry out a simulation is a molecular geometry.
-*qmworks* offers a convinient way to read Molecular geometries using the `Plams <https://www.scm.com/doc/plams/molecule.html>`__ library in several formats like: *xyz* , *pdb*, *mol*, etc.
+*qmflows* offers a convinient way to read Molecular geometries using the `Plams <https://www.scm.com/doc/plams/molecule.html>`__ library in several formats like: *xyz* , *pdb*, *mol*, etc.